ct0820/SnakeByC/README.md

 # snake
-This is a snake game which is made by C programming
+This is a small snake game which is made by C programming